PranayChuramani21/-Twitter-Sentiment-Analysis/README.md

 * With the Advancement of Natural Language Processing, this project is capable of Analysing the tweets posted on Twitter to predict the sentiment of the tweet i.e. positive, negative or neutral

-* As a part of Natural Language Processing, we are using Support Vector Machines algorithm to predict the results.
+* We are using Support Vector Classifier to predict the accurate results.

 ### Technology Used

 * Natural Language Processing
 * Text Mining
+* NLTK
 * WordNetLemmatizer
 * POS Tagging
 * Stopwords